physicsgoddess1972/Precipitable-Water-Model/paper.md

 ---
 ## This is a draft
 # Summary
-Precipitable water can be described as the ... .
+In this paper we will adapt a common definition of precipitable water vapor (PWV) as defined by (get citation) which states that PWV is the integrated amount of water vapor for a vertical column of air with height from the surface to the top of the atmosphere.
 The Precipitable-Water Model Analysis Tool (PMAT) is a utility designed to analyze the relationship between zenith clear sky temperature and precipitable water vapor.
 This relationship has been well documented and defined in both Central New Mexico [@Kelsey:2021] and Eastern Texas [@Mims:2011].

 # Statement of Need
 PMAT has been developed to address the need for an easy to use workflow to analyze the relationship between PWV and zenith sky temperature.
-With the expansive and flexible deployment module, this software has a web-interface and can be deployed locally the Docker framework.
+This software can be used to more easily analyze measurements of th

 # Software Architecture and Design
 The PMAT system is designed into modules, each of the different modules handles a unique task.
 There are currently four primary modules: Deployment, Data Import, Data Analysis, and the Classical Support Vector Machine module.
 Together the four modules can pre-process data collected in the field and aggregate with selected atmospheric science databases, process the data, conduct primary analysis functions, and then visualize the results [@pmat].